Triads

 • Life at work

-• If you’re having trouble coming up with questions, consider the questions for triads document at the top of this page
+• If you are having trouble coming up with questions, consider the questions for triads document at the top of this page.

 SUPPORT: Expanding on the check-in, identify how members of the triad may support one another through accountability, discernment, or encouragement.